Riznee12345/SLTC_Smart_Timetable_Scheduler/README.md

-# 📅SLTC Smart Timetable Scheduler
+# SLTC Smart Timetable Scheduler
 *A Smarter Way to Plan Your Academic Life*

 ---